-- The College provides professional and technical education and training for the largely rural and coastal populations of the Colchester Borough and the districts of Braintree and Tendring in North Essex. - In 2020/21, the College operated from two main delivery sites (Colchester and Braintree) and four outreach centres, the latter enabling adults to enter, re-enter or improve their employment.
-Two of these sites are in Tendring, with a job density ratio of 0.57, significantly lower than the Essex average of 0.77 and the UK average of 0.84.
-Indeed, all three districts have lower than average jobs density, and residents of the Braintree and Tendring Districts have significantly lower 'highest qualification' levels than the national average. - There is a clear divide in Colchester's Post-16 offer, with the opportunity for 16-year olds to pursue either a largely academic (A Leve) route at The Sixth Form College, or at one of four school sixth forms; or to take up professional and technical education and training either classroom based or work-based at Colchester Institute.
+- 7. The College provides professional and technical education and training for the largely rural and coastal populations of the Colchester Borough and the districts of Braintree and Tendring in North Essex. - 8.
+In 2021/22, the College operated from two main delivery sites (Colchester and Braintree) and four outreach centres, the latter enabling adults to enter, re-enter or improve their employment.
+Three of these sites are in Tendring, with a job density ratio of 0.57, significantly lower than the Essex average of 0.77 and the UK average of 0.84.
+Indeed, all three districts have lower than average jobs density, and residents of the Braintree and Tendring Districts have significantly lower 'highest qualification' levels than the national average.
+The fourth outreach site, at Witham, was withdrawn in Spring 2022 owing to overlap with other local authority provision in the town, allowing the College to focus on its Tendring activity and a discrete offer for the adult unemployed on each of its main campuses.